-AWS MLA-C01 vs AIP-C01: Which AI Certification Should You Take First?
+AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

-A quick comparison of the AWS Machine Learning Engineer (MLA-C01) and AI Practitioner (AIP-C01) certifications.
+A quick comparison of the AWS Machine Learning Engineer (MLA-C01) and AI Practitioner (AIF-C01) certifications.
 Covers target audience, difficulty, prerequisites, and the optimal order.

 If you are trying to decide which one to pursue first, this comparison will give you a clear answer in about five minutes.